Qian Zhongshu: Life

-Despite comparatively lower score in mathematics, Qian excelled in both Chinese and English languages.
-Thus, he was accepted into the Department of Foreign Languages of Tsinghua University in 1929, ranking 57 out of 174 male students.
+Despite struggling in mathematics, Qian excelled in both Chinese and English languages in the entrance exam to the Tsinghua University, which admitted him into the Department of Foreign Languages in 1929, ranking 57 out of 174 male students.
 One of his few friends was the budding Sinologist and comparatist Achilles Fang.
 Qian also frequently cut classes, though he more than made up for this in Tsinghua's large library, which he boasted of having "read through."
 It was probably in his college days that Qian began his lifelong habit of collecting quotations and taking reading notes.
 At Tsinghua, Qian studied with professors, such as Wu Mi, George T. Yeh, Wen Yuan-ning, and others.

-In 1932, he met Yang Jiang, who became a successful playwright and translator.
+In 1932, he met Yang Jiang.
 In 1933, Qian became engaged to Yang, and they married in 1935.
-For the biographical facts of Qian's following years, the two memoirs by his wife can be consulted.
-Yang Jiang wrote, "Zhongshu's 'foolishness' could not be contained in books, but just had to gush forth'".
 Two years after Qian graduated from Tsinghua University in 1933, Qian taught at Kwanghua University in Shanghai and contributed to English-language publications such as The China Critic.

 In 1935, Qian received a Boxer Indemnity Scholarship to further his studies abroad.
-Together with his wife, Qian headed for the University of Oxford in Britain.
+Together with his wife, Qian headed for the University of Oxford.
 After spending two years at Exeter College, Oxford, he received a Bachelor of Letters.
 Shortly after his daughter Qian Yuan (錢瑗) was born in England in 1937, he studied for one more year in the University of Paris in France.
-In 1938, he returned to China and was appointed as a full professor at Tsinghua University, which, due to the war, had relocated to Kunming, in Yunnan province and become part of Southwestern United University.
-In 1939, after Qian returned to Shanghai to visit his relatives, he directly went to Hunan to take care of his sick father and temporarily left Southwestern United University.
-In 1941, During the Pearl Harbor incident, Qian was temporarily trapped in Shanghai.
+In 1938, he returned to China and was appointed as a full professor at Tsinghua University, which, due to the war, had relocated to Kunming, Yunnan province and become part of National Southwestern Associated University.
+In 1939, after Qian returned to Shanghai to visit his relatives, he directly went to Hunan to take care of his sick father and temporarily left Southwestern Associated University.
+In 1941, Qian was temporarily trapped in Shanghai.

 Owing to the unstable situation during the Second Sino-Japanese War and the Chinese Civil War, Qian did not hold any long-term jobs.
-However, it was during the late 1930s and 1940s that he wrote most of his Chinese-language fiction, including Fortress Besieged and the story collection Human, Beast, Ghost, as well as the essay collection Written in the Margins of Life.
-After Japan's defeat, in the late 1940s, he worked in the National Central Library in Nanjing, editing its English-language publication, Philobiblon.
+However, it was during the late 1930s and 1940s that he wrote most of his books, including Fortress Besieged and the story collection Human, Beast, Ghost, as well as the essay collection Written in the Margins of Life.
+After WWII, in the late 1940s, he worked in the National Central Library in Nanjing, editing its English-language publication, Philobiblon.